akralka/Algorithms/README.md

-# Algorithms
+# Algorithms design and analysis
-This is a sector dedicated to selected algorithms learned during classes at the university!
+This is a sector dedicated to selected algorithms written for Algorithms design and analysis course at AGH UST (21/22)!